I signed a chiropractic non-compete agreement but now…

 Although we have mentioned the idea of a chiropractic non-agreement law several times, there is little likelihood that your state will actually have a law pertaining specifically to chiropractors on the subject.
 But…they may have legal statutes governing non-competes for physicians in general.
 In this case, your DC initials should be viewed in the same light as MD, DO or any other medical physician for the purposes of interpreting your state laws.

-To help you in this respect, you might want to check out the research done by Beck, Reed & Ridden Law Firm who have published an excellent resource on Employee Non-Competes that may save you lots of time in looking for your state laws.
+To help you in this respect, you might want to check out the research done by Beck, Reed & Ridden Law Firm who have published an excellent resource on Employee Non-Competes that is updated annually that may save you lots of time in looking for your state laws.

 If you are on the other side of the fence and SEEKING AN ASSOCIATE POSITION or looking for an Ownership opportunity (via Associate Buy-In, Buy-Out, Partnership or Practice Sale), then….you should check out our FREE Practice Match Service where we will match your interests and goals with chiropractic practice owners who are looking for someone like you.
-The Chiropractic Practice Sales & Associate Opportunities registration form will take you 1 minute to complete and did I mention?
-It’s FREE!
+We also have a FREE webinars you may want to view from the Buyer’s Perspective.

 [Finally, At My Attorney’s Pleading Request…A Disclaimer: Thoughts shared here do not constitute legal advice.
 Please consult with an attorney to discuss your legal issue.]